HKUST-Aerial-Robotics/D2SLAM/README.md

 Citation:
 ```
 @article{xu2022d,
-  title={{$D^2$ SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm}},
+  title={{$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm}},
   author={Xu, Hao and Liu, Peize and Chen, Xinyi and Shen, Shaojie},
   journal={arXiv preprint arXiv:2211.01538},
   year={2022}
 }
 ```
 ## Build
-To run $D^2$SLAM, CUDA support is currently necessary for front-end acceleration. $D^2$SLAM has numerous dependencies, and we recommend compiling $D^2$SLAM using our Docker image.
+To run $D^2$SLAM, CUDA support is currently necessary for front-end acceleration. $D^2$ SLAM has numerous dependencies, and we recommend compiling $D^2$ SLAM using our Docker image.
 We provide two Docker images, one for PC and one for the embedded platform, Nvidia Jetson.
-We have evaluated $D^2$SLAM on Nvidia Xavier NX.
+We have evaluated $D^2$ SLAM on Nvidia Xavier NX.

 For details on Docker image compilation, please refer to the [documentation](./docker/README.md).

 After building the Docker image, you will also need to [download the CNN models](https://www.dropbox.com/s/gcd0768vcclc9vj/models.zip?dl=0) and put them in the D2SLAM folder.

 ## Usage
-$D^2$SLAM supports running as a collaborative or mono-robot SLAM system.
+$D^2$ SLAM supports running as a collaborative or mono-robot SLAM system.
 To start it, simply run:
 ```
-$ roslaunch d2vins quadcam.launch enable_pgo:=true enable_loop:=true # Start with quad-camera omni-directional system, with loop closure detection and $D^2$PGO enabled
+$ roslaunch d2vins quadcam.launch enable_pgo:=true enable_loop:=true # Start with quad-camera omni-directional system, with loop closure detection and $D^2$ PGO enabled
 $ roslaunch d2vins tum.launch # Evaluate on TUM datasets
 $ roslaunch d2vins realsense.launch # Use RealSense stereo camera
 ```